-Pierce does it again as the notorious Dutch artist Han Van Meegeren, an effete bon vivant artist who was famous for his decadent soirees during World War II where top Nazi officials enjoyed overflowing food, wine, and nights of debauchery at one of his over 500 properties in Amsterdam.
-He also sold Dutch treasures to top Nazi officials, including Hermann Göring.
-While Van Meegeren enjoyed his lifestyle, Bang’s Captain Joseph (Joe) Piller, a Dutch Jew and a former tailor who loved to play the piano, was fighting in the Resistance.
-His record was spotless and after the war was assigned to tracking down and identifying stolen works of art, mostly from Jewish people, with the goal of returning them to survivors or their families.
+Pierce plays the Dutch art forger, Han Van Meegeren, an effete bon vivant artist, infamous for his decadent soirees with high ranking Nazis during World War II.
+The owner of over 500 Amsterdam properties, he had sold forged Dutch paintings to top Nazi officials, including Hermann Göring.
+While Van Meegeren lived life to the hilt, Bang’s Captain Joseph (Joe) Piller, a Dutch Jew and former tailor, was fighting in the Resistance.
+His record was spotless and after the war was assigned to tracking down and identifying other stolen works of art, mostly from Jewish people, with the goal of returning them to survivors or families.

 It is now May 29, 1945, three weeks after the fall of Hitler’s Third Reich.
-While Joe searches for stolen treasures, in the streets there are public executions by firing squads for people guilty of collaboration with the enemy.
-Joe is particularly interested in how Göring came into possession of Vermeer’s “Christ and the Adulteress,” and traces the sale to Han Van Meegeren who he arrests.
+While Joe searches for stolen treasures, streets crackle with public executions by firing squads for people guilty of collaboration with the enemy.
+Joe is particularly interested in how Göring came into possession of Vermeer’s “Christ and the Adulteress,” and traces the sale to Han Van Meegeren, with whom he arrests.
 In a stark jail cell, the arrogant artist requests paints, paintbrushes, and canvases.
 He is to be tried and if convicted, will face the firing squad.
 The stories that Han tells Joe begin to plant doubts that he is guilty.
-He insists that he painted the Vermeers and sold the fakes to the Nazis for exorbitant amounts of gilders, up to 1.6 million.
-In the meantime, the Dutch government wants him in their custody and sends some goons to snatch him from prison.
+He insists that he painted the Vermeers and sold the fake paintings to the Nazis for exorbitant prices.
+In the meantime, the Dutch government wants Han in their custody and attempts to snatch him from prison.
 On hearing this, Joe races back to the prison and takes Han to a loft where he can paint while he continues his investigation.

 The artist reveals that despite having art critics spit on his work, he knew he was an excellent painter and decided he would pull off the hoax of the century by painting a number of pieces and then pawning them off as Vermeers.
 Those transactions made he and his wife incredibly affluent, owning multiple homes and enjoying a lush lifestyle.
 However, the government agents ultimately track him down and throw him into their prison.
 Despite being incarcerated, Van Meegeren maintains his elitist demeanor and still insists he painted those Vermeers.
 Joe enlists his former army buddy Esper, well played by Roland Møller who discovers a treasure trove of photos and cash hidden under the floorboards of Han’s studio, which included pictures of Joe’s wife attending parties where Nazis were in attendance.
 He confronts her and she insists that although she worked for a German officer, she was able to funnel information that saved the lives of many people.
-They separate and an attraction begins to heat up between he and widowed Minna, played by Vicky Krieps who is also assisting him in the investigation.
+An attraction begins to heat up between Joe and widowed Minna, played by Vicky Krieps, who has been assisting him in the investigation.